-The California General Education Transfer Curriculum (Cal-GETC) is a singular general education pathway for California Community College students to fulfill lower-division general education requirements necessary for transfer and admission to both the California State University (CSU) and the University of California (UC).
-Since the development of the 1960 Master Plan for Higher Education, ease of transfer has been the cornerstone of California's three-tiered system of higher education.
+The California General Education Transfer Curriculum (Cal-GETC) serves as a unified general education route designed for California Community College students to satisfy lower-division general education prerequisites essential for successful transfer and admission to both the California State University (CSU) and the University of California (UC).
+The foundation of California's three-tiered higher education system has long been the facilitation of transfer, a principle established since the formulation of the 1960 Master Plan for Higher Education.

-Community College students have been able to use the CSU General Education Breadth pattern (CSU GE) to meet lower-division general education requirements if transferring to the CSU.
-For those transferring to a University of California (UC) campus, the IGETC pattern has been used.
+Historically, Community College students could utilize the CSU General Education Breadth pattern (CSU GE) for meeting lower-division general education requirements when transferring to the CSU, while the IGETC pattern was employed for those transferring to a University of California (UC) campus.

-To reduce confusion given the differences in standards lower-division General Education transfer pathways, AB 928 (Berman, 2021) requires the development of a singular lower-division general education pathway that will meet academic for transfer admission to both the CSU and the UC.
+In a bid to alleviate confusion arising from the disparities in standards among lower-division General Education transfer pathways, AB 928 (Berman, 2021) mandates the creation of a unified lower-division general education pathway that satisfies academic requirements for transfer admission to both the CSU and the UC.

-As such, the use of the Cal-GETC transfer pathway will begin Fall 2025.
-Under Cal-GETC, every student will be designated as having achieved, or not having achieved, Cal-GETC certification irrespective of their transfer destination.
-Transfer students with catalog rights can maintain their use of their grandfathered CSU GE or IGETC pattern as permitted by the transfer institution.
+Consequently, the implementation of the Cal-GETC transfer pathway is set to commence in Fall 2025.
+Under Cal-GETC, each student will be categorized as having either achieved or not achieved Cal-GETC certification, regardless of their chosen transfer destination.
+Transfer students with catalog rights can retain their use of the grandfathered CSU GE or IGETC pattern, as permitted by the transfer institution. https://icas-ca.org/cal-getc/